FlaxEngine/FlaxDocs/manual/animation/anim-graph/functions.md

 ![New Anim Graph Function](media/anim-graph-function-new.png)

-The first step is to *right-click* in *Content* window and choose option **New -> Animation Graph Function**.
+The first step is to *right-click* in *Content* window and choose option **New -> Animartion -> Animation Graph Function**.
 Then specify its name and confirm with *Enter*.
 Open the asset editor by double-clicking on it.

 ![Empty Anim Graph Function](media/anim-graph-function-empty.png)